Michael Bennet drops out of 2020 presidential race, after New Hampshire primary

 Colorado Sen. Michael Bennet suspended his 2020 presidential bid Tuesday, as early results from New Hampshire’s first-in-the-nation primary showed him failing to break out of the crowded Democratic field.

-Bennet, 55, entered the presidential race late and staked his bid on trying to win New Hampshire.
+Bennet, 55, entered the presidential race later and staked his bid on trying to win New Hampshire.

+"I appreciate the fact that you gave me a chance here," Bennet told supporters on Tuesday night.

 Bennet formally announced his candidacy in late April as the seventh senator and second moderate from Colorado to join the field, making it difficult for him to stand out.

 YANG SUSPENDS PRESIDENTIAL BID